Bambiraptor: Feathers

 During the conference where Bambiraptor was first introduced, the dinosaur reconstruction specialist Brian Cooley portrayed Bambiraptor as having feathers, despite the fact that no feathers were found with the fossil itself.
 His decision was influenced by the fact that because Bambiraptor within a cladistic analysis was a member of a group, Paraves, that contained feathered true birds and that was the sister taxon of Oviraptorosauria, a group that also had feathered forms (e.g. Caudipteryx), Bambiraptor most likely had feathers too due to phylogenetic bracketing.
 Most paleontologists support Cooley's view, and subsequent discoveries confirmed that small dromaeosaurid dinosaurs like Bambiraptor were fully covered in feathers (see Dromaeosauridae for more information).

 Phylogeny

 Bambiraptor was assigned to the Dromaeosauridae in 2000, though its position within the family remains uncertain, since subsequent cladistic analyses show different results.
 It has been recovered as a microraptorian or a saurornitholestine, and the most recent phylogenetic analyses place it as a sister taxon or a member of Eudromaeosauria.

-In popular culture

-Bambiraptor is featured as an edible creature in the game Tasty Planet.